How to improve productivity with time batching

 - Your work doesn’t require deep focus or uninterrupted periods of work.

-- You don’t struggle to get back on task after interruptions.
+- You get back on task quickly after interruptions.

-- You like the variety of switching between tasks to mix up your day.
+- You enjoy switching tasks to bring variety to your day.

 Tips for time batching